 - Or two, if there are no packet instructions.
 Add vegetable oil to a pot or pan about an inch of the way up (I like to use a small pot or pan so I don't have to use too much oil).
 Heat the oil up on the stove.
 To test if the oil is hot enough you can add a small piece of poppadom.
 If it puffs up instantly and cooks in seconds, the oil is hot enough.
 Add your poppadoms and cook 1 at a time.
 They should take about 5 seconds to cook.
 Transfer on kitchen paper and set aside.

-- Add the lemon juice and the rest of your extra virgin olive oil to your pearl cous cous salad and stir though.
+Add the lemon juice and the rest of your extra virgin olive oil to your pearl couscous salad and stir through.

 Have a great day!